 The following five sections detail NSU policy related to the use of computers, email, and the Internet.
+The information is available at www.nova.edu/common-lib/policies.

 Acceptable Use of Computing Resources

 This policy provides guidelines for the appropriate and inappropriate use of the computing resources of Nova Southeastern University.
 It applies to all users of the university's computing resources including students, faculty and staff members, alumni, and guests of the university.
 Computing resources include all computers, related equipment, software, data, local area networks, and listservs for which the university is responsible as well as networks throughout the world to which the university provides computer access.